temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 tctl workflow showid <workflowID>
 ```

-With a Codec Server, the Payload is decoded before being deserialized by tctl's default Data Converter.
-The default Data Converter sends the Payload to a given endpoint, and receives a decoded Payload if the API returns a successful result.
+With a Codec Server, Payloads that are part of the Event History will be sent to `http://localhost:8888/decode` to be decoded before being deserialized by the Default Data Converter and displayed in your terminal.

-The Data Converter passes this result back to the command line, which prints the decoded result.

-## Use case - Web UI
+## Use case: Web UI

 Workflow Execution Event History is available in the Web UI.
 Payload information for each Event is captured within Event 'input' and 'result' fields.